CrackedJustin0/ColorChatPlugin/README.md

-This Plugin just allows you to use Colorcodes in CHat and on Signs
+This Plugin just allows you to use Colorcodes in Chat and on Signs